el-tocino/BTP/thoughts.md

 Three would be the real minimum.
 Allow server to track up to say, six nodes.
 Too many could slow down calculations, maybe?
 Test and see.

+##### Layout

+The grid should be broken into a exponential mapping.
+IE, the closer (y) and middle (x) areas get increasingly dense the closer to 50,0 you get.

 ##### what if a udp packet drops?

 we'll get another.
 List of last three should allow for targeting fairly accurately even if one node has recent but not current entries.